fabarea/media/Documentation/Index.rst

 Media for TYPO3 CMS
 ========================

-Media is the successor of DAM for TYPO3 CMS 6.0 and is logically built on top of FAL.
-FAL, for those who are unfamiliar, is a the File Abstraction Layer introduced in TYPO3 6.0enables to handle files in centralized way across the CMS.
-The basic idea of FAL is that every file has an entry in the database leverage the use of an asset.
+Media is a tool for managing Assets for TYPO3 CMS 6.1 and is logically built on the top of FAL.
+FAL, for those who are unfamiliar, is a the File Abstraction Layer introduced in TYPO3 6.0 which enables it to handle files in centralised way across the CMS.

-Likewise DAM, Media is a tool for organizing assets and retrieving them by categories, mime types etc. Metadata can be inserted by a User or extracted automatically upon upload.
+The basic idea of FAL is that every file has an entry in the database to leverage its use as an asset.
 Basically, Media provides the following set of features:

-* Advance metadata support
+* Advanced metadata handling of Assets
 * API for querying Image, Text, Audio, Video, Application from their repository
+* A user friendly BE module
+* Mass upload of files and post processing of files
 * Multi language handling of metadata
 * File permission management
-* File optimization on upload
-* Mass upload of files
-* Automatic Metadata extraction provided by EXT:metadata
+* Automatic Metadata extraction upon upload provided by EXT:metadata
-* Integration in the text editor (RTE)
+* Integration with the text editor (RTE)
+* ...

 Project info and releases
 =============================